top of page

 Stash some cash in your emergency fund

-If the coronavirus taught us anything about finance it is that an emergency cash reserve is always a good idea.
+An emergency cash reserve is always a good idea.
 Lost your job or got a significant pay cut?
 Your cash reserve is there to help you get by until you get back on your feet.

 If you don’t have anything set aside yet, it’s not too late!
 Open up an account and aim to save up at least two months of living expenses in this fund.
 This way, if a life emergency rolls around, you will have savings to help you tread water.